-‘This Is Us’ Fans Thrilled Over The Possibility Of Another Big Three Birth
+'This Is Us' Fans Thrilled Over The Possibility Of Another Big Three Birth

 Kevin, the central figure of this episode, realized he was much more like his father than he ever knew.

-Shooting a movie in Vancouver and awaiting a big scene with Robert DeNiro, he called Kate, whose revealed her surrogate Annie was induced into labor.
-He also learned that Madison headed to the hospital with what she believed to be pre-term Braxton Hicks contractions.
-Fearing the worst Kevin walked off the set of his film and rushed to the airport.
+Shooting a movie in Vancouver and awaiting a big scene with Robert DeNiro, he called Kate, who revealed that her surrogate Annie was induced into labor.
+He also learned that Madison headed to the hospital with what she believed to be preterm Braxton Hicks contractions.
+Fearing the worst, Kevin walked off the set of his film and rushed to the airport.
 He enlisted his mother Rebecca (Mandy Moore) and her husband Miguel (Jon Huertas) to book a flight.

-Throughout his car ride, This Is Us shared flashback moments in young Kevin and Jack’s lives to connect the dots between father and son.

 During a football training weekend, Jack pushed his son to continue playing even though it caused him stress.
 Jack expressed shame at his actions and believed he had become Stanley.
 Kevin told Jack he was much better than his grandfather.
 Jack insisted that when he grew up, his son would be an even better parent.

-He said of Jack, “He was just there.
-Always.
-My dad was the most there person that ever lived.
-Everything that I do, I do with his voice in my head.”
-After dropping him off he arrived at the airport and made it to the TSA check-in and realized he did not have his license.
+After dropping him off, he arrived at the airport and made it to the TSA check-in and realized he did not have his license.

 Kevin told the agent that not making it to his child's birth would break him, and he needed to be there for his family the way his dad always was.
 Randall and Beth, en route from New Orleans to Philadelphia, called Madison.
 She feared being alone during this time without Kevin and Kate.
 They stayed on the phone with her.